Wiring Switches to Light Bulbs

 Note that any single vertex press either leaves the number of lit vertices in a given component unchanged, or changes that number by $2$.
 Since initially all vertices are unlit, it follows that the number of lit vertices in a component is always even.
 It therefore follows that in a component of even cardinality all vertices can be lit, while in a component of odd cardinality all except one can be lit.

-Thus it follows that to minimize $M(W,0)$ we need to maximize the number of components of odd cardinality (necessarily at least 3), and that the maximum proportion of lit vertices in any one component is at least $2/3$ (with equality only for components of cardinality $3$).
+Thus, it follows that to minimize $M(W,0)$ we need to maximize the number of components of odd cardinality (necessarily at least 3), and that the maximum proportion of lit vertices in any one component is at least $2/3$ (with equality only for components of cardinality $3$).
 Thus $\mu^*(n,2)\ge \lce 2n/3\rce$, which gives the required lower bound except when $n=3k+1$, $k\in\N$.
 Since $G$ has $n=3k+1$ vertices and all components have at least two vertices, it can have at most $k-1$ components of odd cardinality, yielding the desired estimate $\mu^*(3k+1,2)\ge 3k+1-(k-1)=2k+2$.
 Thus $\mu^*(n,2)$ is given by the stated formula in all cases.

-For $\mu$, the above proof goes through with little change, except that components can now be singletons.
-Singleton components can always be lit, so $\mu(n,2)\ge \lce 2n/3\rce$, as required. \end{proof}
+For $\mu$, the above proof goes through with little change.
+We define $f(i)$ as before whenever Button $i$ switches two bulbs, and $f(i)=i$ otherwise.
+The graph $G$ can now have {\it prefixed components} where the central circuit contains only a single vertex, corresponding to a fixed point of $f$.
+However, it is clear from our earlier arguments that prefixed components can always be fully lit, so only the odd cardinality {\it non-prefixed components} (i.e.~those without a fixed point) can contribute unlit bulbs.
+Thus, $\mu(n,2)\ge\lce 2n/3\rce$, as required. \end{proof}